 Whom You Teach

-- How will you reach the diverse children in your classroom?
+- How will you reach the diverse students in your classroom?

 - How do you define your community of learners?